-Samaritans’ primary suicide prevention program is the 24 Hour Telephone Befriending Service offered from two locations in Boston and Framingham.
+Samaritans’ primary suicide prevention program is the 24 Hour Telephone Befriending Service offered to greater Boston and MetroWest communities.
 People from all walks of life, turn to Samaritans in search of unconditional and non-judgmental support.
 Anyone in need can use the support of Samaritans, which is free, confidential, anonymous, and is accessible any time of the day or night.
 The 350 calls received each day to this service are fielded by carefully trained volunteers.
 More than 130,000 times a year, Samaritan volunteers offer callers uncritical acceptance and respect in a comforting and understanding manner.
 In addition to supporting depressed, lonely and suicidal callers, this program also supports those calling with concerns for others.

 Those familiar with Samaritans are aware that we are not advice givers or problem solvers.
 The first reaction from many people, including some who have become our most active volunteers, is to ask why anyone bothers to call in the first place.
 If we’re not going to solve the problem, what is the use?
 It’s a fair and challenging question, and we think our answer is just as fair and just as challenging.
 For many people in our society, it seems as if no one cares enough to stop and listen.
 We live in a world in which acknowledging loneliness, need and despair is often seen a badge of weakness and shame.
 For many of our callers, it is extraordinarily difficult to dial our phone number, let alone respond to a volunteer who answers the telephone, “Samaritans, can I help you?”
 It is all too common for a Samaritan or Samariteen to hear seven or eight or ten sighs, followed by seven or eight clicks as the phone is hung up, before – on the ninth call -- a caller finally says, “Yes.
 Do you think I could talk to you?”